 8. Which of the following devices is used for the formation of shell mould in the shell moulding procedure?

 b) Re-circulating ball roller

 Explanation: A silicone release agent is sprayed on the heated metallic pattern which is fixed to a dump box, wherein the coated sand of sufficient amount is filled in.
 Then the dump box is rotated so that the coated sand falls on the heated pattern and the heat liberating from the pattern melts the resin and causes sand mixture to adhere to the pattern.

-9. At the last of shell moulding procedure, the Dump box is rotated backward for adhering of as much as possible amount of sand to the metallic pattern.
+9. At the last of shell moulding procedure, the Dump box is rotated backward for adhering of as much as the possible amount of sand to the metallic pattern.

-Explanation: When after the achieving of desired thickness of the shell, the dump box is rotated backward by 180 degrees so that the excess of sand falls back into the box, leaving the formed shell intact with the pattern.
+Explanation: When after the achieving of a desired thickness of the shell, the dump box is rotated backward by 180 degrees so that the excess of sand falls back into the box, leaving the formed shell intact with the pattern.
 Thickness of the shell depends on the temperature of the pattern and the coating time of sand in contact with the heated pattern.

 10. Over-curing or under-curing of the shell mould, leads to the generation of sophisticated problems in the shell mould.

 Explanation: For the curing of the shell mould, it is kept in an electric or gas fired oven.
 The curing of the shell should be done as per requirements only because over-curing can cause the mould to break down as the resin would burn out.
 And under-curing may result in blow holes in the casting or the shell may break during handling.

 11. There is no need for any external support for the shells at the time of pouring of molten metal.